-Using Lemma \ref{lem:qsconv}, Proposition \ref{pro:fmconv} identifies the existence of a subsequence of the $ f_m $ (that we continue to denote $ f_m $) which converge to a $ K' $-quasiconformal mapping $ f $.
-This mapping, $ f $, is, modulo a small adjustment later, our candidate for comparability.
+Using Lemma \ref{lem:qsconv}, Proposition \ref{pro:fmconv} identifies a subsequence of the $ f_m $ (which we continue to denote $ f_m $) that converges to a $ K' $-quasiconformal mapping $ f $.
+This mapping $ f $ is (modulo a small adjustment to come later) our candidate for comparability.

-We will hereon use the words uniform, and uniformly, to indicate that something is independent of $ m $ and $ j $.
+We will hereon use the words uniform and uniformly to indicate that something is independent of both $ m $ and $ j $.

-The proof of Proposition \ref{pro:fmconv} gives that the $ g \circ f_{m,j-1}^{-1} $ are uniformly $ K'' := K K' $-quasiconformal.
+The proof of Proposition \ref{pro:fmconv} gives that the $ g \circ f_{m,j-1}^{-1} $ are uniformly $ K'' $-quasiconformal with $K''= K K'$.
 This is crucial because it provides uniform estimates on the $ v_{m,j} $.
-To be more precise, recall by Proposition \ref{pro:vprops}, for each $ v_{m,j} $ we have
+To be more precise, recall by Proposition \ref{pro:vprops} that for each $ v_{m,j} $ we have